Clients and Users in Automic SaaS

 You generate and manage your tokens in the Tokens tab on the Settings dialog.
 For more information see Generating and Managing User Tokens.

 User tokens have an expiration date.
 When a token expires, all requests result in an "Access denied" error message.
 This is why it is recommended that you create various tokens whose expiration dates overlap so that you can authenticate successfully at any time.
+System administrators can determine whether tokens are deleted automatically after they have expired in the DELETE_EXPIRED_TOKEN system variable.

 Important!